RyanNewsom/ReactReduxIntro/README.md

-# React Redux Tinder Clone
+# React Redux Intro

 ## About
-This is a tinder clone that was created by following a Udemy course on React/Redux.
+This is a react redux basic application that I created following a Udemy course on React/Redux.

 Interested in learning [Redux](https://www.udemy.com/react-redux/)?